Captain John S. Young copilot of the 'Hail Columbia' with Col. John R. Kane on the mission to bomb Ploesti, August 1, 1943

 But not so intact were the men and the planes of the rest of the 98th, the 44th, the 389th Bombing Groups, and the rogue planes from the 93rd and the 376th Bombing Groups led by Major Appold, Major Potts, and Lt.
 John Palm, that had been thoroughly decimated by the German defenses over their targets.
-As these remnant survivors were still trying to escape the area alive, they were attacked by the higher flying German and Romanian fighters, who dove down on them and shot down several more of the American bombers.
-Young later wrote, "We had ME-109s and 110s doing lazy eights all over us.", as Kane and John Young again had to execute defensive turns to throw off the German fighter planes' aim, and they did avoid being hit by any of them.
+As these remnant survivors were still trying to escape the area alive, they were attacked by German and Romanian fighters, who dove down on them and shot down several more of the American bombers.
+John Young later wrote, "We had ME-109s and 110s doing lazy eights all over us."
+Col. Kane and Young again had to execute defensive turns to throw off the German fighter planes' aim, and they did avoid being hit by any of them.
 Several other shot up, crippled straggler planes, including Lt.
 Robert Sternfels in 'The Sandman', Col. Walter Stewart in 'Utah Man', and Lt.
 Gib Hadley in 'Hadley's Harem' all joined up with 'Hail Columbia' and it's excellent lead navigator, Lt.
-Norman Whalen, who navigated the group of crippled survivors south, all the way out of Ploesti, on over the Pindus mountains, and all the way to the Mediterranean Sea, then, all the way to the British air base at Nicosia, on the Greek island of Cyprus, where the few planes, still flying, landed.
+Norman Whalen, who navigated the group of crippled survivors south, all the way out of Ploesti, on over the Pindus mountains, and all the way to the Mediterranean Sea, then, all the way to the British air base at Nicosia, on the Greek island of Cyprus, where the few planes still flying, landed.
 Sadly, as the group was closing in on the British airbase on Cyprus, just before they got there, Lt.
-Gib Hadley finally lost his fight with his damaged and failing airplane, turned away from the group and crashed into the Aegean Sea trying to ditch in the surf just off of the Turkish coast beach.
-After surviving the air fight at Ploesti and getting so close to safety, he died, trapped in his sinking airplane with all but three of his crew, who escaped and made it to shore.
-The rest of those with John Kane and 'Hail Columbia, who made it to the British air base at Cyprus, all landed safely, and 'Hail Columbia''s two exhausted pilots crash landed their crippled bomber on the Nicosia airbase's runway after dark.
+Gib Hadley finally lost his fight with his damaged and failing airplane.
+Just after dark, he radioed a goodbye to the other bombers, turned away from the group of stragglers, and crashed into the Aegean Sea in the dark trying to ditch in the surf just off the Turkish coast.
+After having survived the fight at Ploesti, escaping, and getting so close to safety, Lt.
+Hadley was killed, trapped in his sinking airplane with all but three of his crew, who escaped and made it to shore.
+The rest of those with John Kane and 'Hail Columbia made it to the British air base at Cyprus and landed safely.
+'Hail Columbia''s two exhausted pilots crash landed their crippled bomber after hitting a ditch running across Nicosia airbase's runway.
 Somehow, they had survived the mission to Ploesti !

 Of the 177 planes that took off from Benghazi, only 88 of them made it back, 55 of those, with damage so severe, they would never fly again.
 Of the 47 planes of Kane's 98th and 44th Bomb Groups that launched to Ploesti, only 27 B-24s returned from the mission.
 Seventeen of Kane's 98th's and the 44th Bomb Group's planes were shot down over Ploesti.
 Two planes, including Gib Hadley's 'Harem' went down at sea on the way to, and back from, Ploesti with the loss of their crews.
 Seven B-24s turned back from the mission over the Mediterranian, with mechanical trouble.
 One plane, Lt.
 John Young's B-24D, 'KICKAPOO', crashed in flames on takeoff at Lete, Benghazi, killing it's two replacement pilots and most of it's crew.
 Many others crashed and died on the long flight home, like Gilbert Hadley, who, almost, but did not quite make it home.
 The 98th and the 44th Bomb Groups suffered 46 percent casualties on the Ploesti mission.
-A total of 446 American airmen on the mission were lost, killed in action, with 532 total crewmen, captured, killed, injured, or lost from all causes.
+A total of 532 crewmen were captured, killed, injured, or lost from all causes.

-For his part in leading his element of three bombing groups successfully to bomb their targets on the mission, Col. John Kane received one of 5 Medals Of Honor awarded for the mission, 3 of them to men, like Col. Addison Baker, Major John Jerstad, and Pete Hughes, all of whom paid for them with their lives.
+For his part in leading his element of three bombing groups successfully to bomb their targets on the mission, Col. John Kane received one of 5 Medals Of Honor awarded for the mission, 3 of them to men, like Col. Addison Baker, Major John Jerstad, and Lt.
+Pete Hughes, all of whom paid for them with their lives.
 For his part in the mission, Lt.
-John Young received an oak leaf cluster to his Silver Star and another to those already on his Distinguished Flying Cross, with 1,320 total DFC Medals awarded, one to every single man who flew on the mission and survived, and also to those who flew on the mission and paid for their medals with their lives, as did 27 year old Lt.
+John Young received the Army's Distinguished Service Cross and another oak leaf cluster to those already on his Distinguished Flying Cross.
+A total of 1,320 total DFC Medals were awarded for the mission, one to every single man who flew on the mission and survived, and also to those who flew on the mission and paid for their medals with their lives, as did 27 year old Lt.
 Robert Nespor and Lt.
 John C. Riley, the two young pilots who died bravely trying to save 'KICKAPOO' in Johnny Young's and his crew's places.
-Lt.
-Norman Whalen, Col. John Kane, and Young's navigator, Lt.
+Young's navigator, Lt.
 Norm Whalen, on 'Hail Columbia', received one of 50 Distinguished Service Cross medals awarded for the mission, for his bravery and his excellent lead navigating on the mission, as did Col. Walter Stewart for his leadership after his Group Leader Col. Addison Baker was shot down and killed.
 'The Sandman''s pilot, Lt.
 Robert Sternfels, who landed safely behind 'Hail Columbia' at Nicosia, Cyprus, gave both Col. Kane and Lt.
 Young rides back to Benghazi in his plane after the mission.